 Manufacturers are always looking for ways to improve their products and boost their sales by releasing the latest and greatest models.
 Consumer demand for newer and better products ensures that the industrial design business will continue to grow.

-According to the U.S. Bureau of Labor Statistics’ 2016-17 Occupational Outlook Handbook, industrial designers can expect the following:*
+According to the U.S. Bureau of Labor Statistics 2022 Occupational Employment Statistics, industrial designers can expect the following:

 - Strong competition for jobs

 - A median annual salary of $75,910

 - 4 Creative Ways to Use Your Graphic Design Degree

 - Choosing Industrial Design Programs

 - Education Initiatives Designed to Boost Enrollment in CAD Drafting School